 To distribute leads to the appropriate departments and to manage tracking and ROI calculation.
 Ideally this same group should be the one responsible for the trade show budget.

-Follow up quicklY
+Follow up WITH ENTERPRISING PANACHE

 An email or phone call by someone qualified to help the client should happen in less than two weeks.
 The longer you wait to follow up, the more likely the prospect will be to start working with a competitor or find another solution to their problem or use for their budget.

-Leverage technology for lead capturing
+Leverage technology for ENGAGING AND lead capturing

 By using either the shows’ badge scanner or lead capturing application, you may save time recording contact information after the show and be better prepared to follow up with potential clients faster.
 One advantage to tablet or phone lead capturing applications is that you can take notes and record comments from your conversation directly into the client’s information that you just scanned.
 You can also reach out to the client immediately by attaching pdfs of brochures or information that they requested, and copy the salesperson simultaneously.